sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 We want to thank our Teaching Assistant [Sheena Lang](https://github.com/SheenaGit) for guiding us through the course.
 We also couldn't have made it without our ✨ceremonies✨ 🍣✨ 🍱 🫶 after each Milestone.

+## Attributions

+We want to attribute the source that allowed us to use the cute handdrawn animal pictures!

+* Birds: Images by <a href="https://www.freepik.com/free-vector/hand-drawn-cute-animal-avatars-element-set_32987087.htm">Freepik</a>

 ## ©️ License <a id="license"></a>

 This project is licensed under the GNU GPLv3 License.